gymnastjs/gymnast/migrating16to17.md

 Values `top` and `left` have been replaced with `start` and `bottom` and `right` have been replaced with `end`.

 This is to ensure gymnast API matches flexbox more closely.
 It also enables defining [flex-direction](https://developer.mozilla.org/en-US/docs/Web/CSS/flex-direction) as either `row` or `column` through the new `direction` property.

+If using typescript the errors should be highlighted.
+If that's not the case you can look for instances of `align=` and `justify=` to ensure they have the updated values set.

+The new exported type `AlignValues` is used for both `align` and `justify` properties, matching the [CSS Spec terminology](https://www.w3.org/TR/css-flexbox-1/#alignment).
+It replaces former `AlignGrid` and `Justify` types.